Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Cancelled

-An outgoing call was cancelled before it was answered.
+An outgoing call is cancelled by the originator before being answered.

 Field | Example | Description
  -- | -- | --